bowen31337/weather-editor/README.md

 - Unit: metric or imperial
 - Show Wind: true or false

-once the widget is created, click "show codes",and copy the codes to any part of the web page to show weather widget.
+once the widget is created, click "show codes",and copy the codes to any part of the web page to show weather widget. [weather editor demo](https://ns-zzkeyaspgn.now.sh/)

 ### `npm start`